Johann Jakob Wettstein: Basel

 In July 1717 Wettstein returned to take the office of a deacon at large (diaconus communis) at Basel, a post which he held for three years, after which he became his father's colleague and successor in the parish of St Leonard's.
-At the same time he pursued his favorite study, and gave private lectures on New Testament exegesis.
+At the same time he pursued his favourite study, and gave private lectures on New Testament exegesis.
 It was then that he decided to prepare a critical edition of the Textus Receptus (Greek New Testament).
 He had in the meantime broken with Bentley, whose famous Proposals appeared in 1720, based upon methodological issues.

 Doubts had been swirling about Wettstein's orthodoxy as early as the publication of his thesis in 1713, and he ultimately fell under suspicion of Socinianism when he was unwilling to defend the orthodox doctrine of the Trinity.
 In 1728 his one-time friend and mentor Johann Ludwig Frey accused Wettstein of using textual criticism as a means of advancing Socinian theology, which was investigated by a committee of clergy at Basel.
 The charge was formally upheld and he was ultimately dismissed, in 1730, from his position at St. Leonhard's.